redpesk-common/canbus-binding/docs/2-Installation.md

 You may want to install `libboost-all-dev` to get all boost components even if it's not required.

 ### Compile

+> **CAUTION** It is **very important** that you do not source the SDK environment file to compile this project because some build requirements aren't installed in the AGL SDK for now.

 ```bash
 $ git clone https://github.com/iotbzh/can-config-generator.git